yassirlaaouissi/EZEA/README.md

 ```

 It will open some terminal windows, depending on your resources it will run ~30/40 minutes.
-After all this hassle it will post the results to the results/<IP-address> folder.
+After all the hassle it will post the results to the results/<IP-address> folder.

 # To-do